BerkayyKurtoglu/BulletNews/README.md

 ### Soon ;
 - [x] Dark mode integration
 - [x] You will be able to share news
-- [ ] You will be able to create your own account
-- [ ] Cload storage integration
 - [x] Save news so read them without internet connection